tendermint/tendermint/docs/app-dev/indexing-transactions.md

 ```

 By default, Tendermint will index all transactions by their respective
 hashes and height using an embedded simple indexer.
-If you would like to
-disable indexing set `indexer` to `null`.

 You can turn off indexing completely by setting `tx_index` to `null`.